Azhrei251/olive-www/README.md

 - DEBUG: Django debug flag, True/False
 - SECRET_KEY: Django secret key.
 To generate see https://saasitive.com/tutorial/generate-django-secret-key/
+- ALLOWED_HOSTS: Comma delimited list of hosts
+- DEFAULT_FROM_EMAIL: Email to use for contact for "from:" field
-- DB_NAME: Your db name
+- EMAIL_HOST: Your SMTP Host
-- DB_USER: Your db user
+- EMAIL_HOST_USER: Your SMTP username
-- DB_PASSWORD: Your db password
+- EMAIL_HOST_PASSWORD: Your SMTP password
-- DB_HOST: Your db host
-- DB_PORT: Your db port
+- EMAIL_PORT: Your SMTP port
+- EMAIL_USE_TLS: Whether to us TLS or not

 ## To generate migrations ##
 - python manage.py makemigrations